pand5461/kOS/README.md

   * Moona 2 - orbiter probe
   * Moona Pol - polar orbiter with SCANSat scanner
   * Moona 6 - lander (needs coordinates to land at)

+* L3project - Soviet-themed manned Munar landing (parts from Home-Grown Rockets are highly customized, so no craft file, sorry)